awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 This transform detects and fixes outliers in numeric features using statistics that are robust to outliers\.

 You must define an **Upper quantile** and a **Lower quantile**, which are used in the statistics used to calculate outliers\.
-You also need to specify the number of **Standard deviations** from which a value must vary from the mean to be considered an outlier\.
+You must also specify the number of **Standard deviations** from which a value must vary from the mean to be considered an outlier\.
 For example, if you specify 3 for **Standard deviations**, a value must fall more than 3 standard deviations from the mean to be considered an outlier\.

 The **Fix method** is the method used to handle outliers when they are detected\.
 You can choose from the following:
 + **Clip**: Use this option to clip the outliers to the corresponding outlier detection bound\.